What is VoIP and How Does a VoIP Phone Number Work?Posted on: 2015-09-23 | Categories: VoIP VoIP Phones VoIP Services VoIP Technology

 The final component required for voice calling over the Internet is a virtual phone number, also known as a VoIP phone number.
 Virtual telephone numbers look and work the same as any other number.
-It is a string of digits that can be entered on the dial pad and connects two people who want to talk.
+It is a string of digits that can be entered on the dial pad to connect a call.
 There is no learning curve or technical knowledge required to use a VoIP phone number, making the software accessible to all.

 Difference between VoIP and Regular Phone Numbers

-Perhaps the most important is that the area code has no actual relevance on VoIP networks.
-VoIP phone numbers work independently of location and there isn’t much of a difference between local, national or international numbers.
+Perhaps the most important difference is that the area code has no actual relevance to VoIP phone systems.
+Virtual phone numbers work independently of location, and there isn’t much of a difference between local, national or international numbers.
 With voice calling over the Internet, users can choose a phone number with any area code.

-Landline numbers (also known as hard phone lines) are typically tied to a particular device – whether it is a home phone, office phone or any other landline instrument.
+Landline numbers (also known as hard phone lines) are typically tied to a specific device like a home phone, office phone or any other landline instrument.

 VoIP phone numbers can be attached to multiple devices which makes it possible to use them in unique ways.
-Accordingly, users can make a call from a desk phone, their smartphone or computer using the same number.
+Accordingly, users can make a voice call from a hard phone, their smartphone or computer using the same number.

-Such a system allows flexibility for users, especially in a business context.
+Such a system allows for great flexibility for users, especially in a business context.
 A VoIP phone number is more suited to how we work and live in today’s modern world.

 The Advantages of a VoIP Phone Number

 The way landline numbers are used hasn’t changed much over the last several decades.
 People make calls, send and receive voicemail and maybe use a few extra features like caller ID.
-A VoIP phone number has many advantages to offer users.
+A VoIP phone number, however, has many advantages over traditional hard phones.
 A few of them are listed below:

-VoIP phone numbers are utilized on networks which rely on IP technology – the same networks that are used to deliver Internet access.
+VoIP phone numbers operate on networks that rely on IP technology – the same networks that are used to deliver Internet access.

-In fact, most VoIP operators offer a feature wherein incoming calls can ring multiple devices simultaneously or one after the other depending on how the service is configured.
+Most VoIP phone systems include a feature wherein incoming calls can ring multiple devices simultaneously or one after the other depending on how the service is configured.

 The feature may have different names on different services but is commonly referred to as ‘multi-device ring’ and ‘find me follow me’ respectively.

-This feature can be incredibly useful for both home and business users.
-Any person can be reached through a phone call, even if the caller has no idea where they are or which device they might be using.
+Thus, any person can be reached through a phone call even if the caller has no idea where they are or which device they might be calling from.

-VoIP numbers offer mobility – they can go with the user no matter where they move.
-The number can be used as long as there is an Internet connection.
+VoIP numbers offer portability, meaning they can go with the user no matter where they move.
+The number can be used through a standard Internet connection regardless of the location.

 There will be no need to update marketing materials, the company website or other communication to reflect new numbers.
 The old number will continue to function as usual.